Imperative Declarative Interrogative And Exclamatory

 • I can't believe it!
 (Expression of disbelief)

 Exclamatory sentences inject energy and emotion into communication.
-They are often used in informal settings but can also be employed effectively in formal writing when used strategically to emphasize a point or convey strong feelings.
+They are often used in informal settings but can also be employed effectively in formal writing when used strategically to underline a point or convey strong feelings.
 The exclamation point is the key visual indicator of the emotional charge within the sentence.

 Distinguishing Between Sentence Types: A Closer Look